CannerCMS/canner-slate-editor/README.md

 2. Easy to customize styles: https://ant.design/docs/react/customize-theme
 3. Build-in i18n: https://ant.design/docs/react/i18n

-One of the downside of using it, is it will increase your bundle size. see
+One of the downside of using it, is it will increase your bundle size. see [here for solution](https://github.com/Canner/canner-slate-editor#2-editors-bundle-size-is-too-large)

 # Project structure